solo-io/sqoop/docs/introduction/concepts/resolvers.md

 # Gloo Resolvers

-Gloo resolvers are the primary means of resolving schema fields using QLoo.
+Gloo resolvers are the primary means of resolving schema fields using Sqoop.
 This document explains the structure of a Gloo resolver and how to write one.

 ## Request Templates

-Let's take a look at the structure of a Gloo resolver (usually written by users as YAML, stored by QLoo as Proto).
+Let's take a look at the structure of a Gloo resolver (usually written by users as YAML, stored by Sqoop as Proto).

 ```yaml
 gloo_resolver: